zestra/Zestras-Platformer-Game/README.md

 ## How to Play

-Press up and down to climb ladders
+Press up and down to climb ladders.
     Press left and right to move left and right respectively.
 Press shift - up to jump.
 Press shift - space - up to super jump.
 Press space to collect a coin or heart.